About Me

 Click here to find out more about Thames Division!

 I have never had to advertise, so this web site is a first.
-I have found that people beat a path to my ‘door’ and I deal by post all over the UK and indeed the world.
+It was also one of the webs first sites!
+I have now found that people beat a path to my door and I deal by post all over the UK and indeed the world.
 A few complementary articles in magazines did the rest.
+I thought it would be an interesting diversion, very much part time, but it has grown to occupy most of my time, and as I am a police pensioner, I have to declare it all the the dreaded tax man, thus the need for cheques payable to SOS etc...

 I would add that for some years I served as a local parish councillor and have been, quite involved in my local community.

-I first was recruited to be a Parish Council 'Tree Warden', due to my local tree planting initiatives and now I head a small team of woodland management volunteers, another voluntary job that involves the looking after of trees in the parish, as well as helping collecting seeds, planting up the seedlings that grow and getting local people especially the local school involved in their environment.
-We are in discussion , June 2004, with a well known and loved national institution to plant a new woodland in the parish.
-All has been agreed, but we await the legal matters being finally sorted before we can go ahead.
-We hope this will make not only the local press but probably the National as well.
-All of this keeps me busy as you might imagine, so do not despair if you do not get me on the phone straight away, I'm possibly out watering a tree somewhere! ( If I'm not sailing!).
+I was recruited to be a Parish Council 'Tree Warden', due to my local tree planting initiatives and now I head a small team of woodland management volunteers, another voluntary job that involves the looking after of trees in the parish, as well as helping collecting seeds, planting up the seedlings that grow and getting local people especially the local school involved in their environment.
+We are in discussion, June 2004, with a well known and loved national institution to plant a new woodland in the parish.
+All was agreed, but we await the financial problems of the local district council being finally sorted before we can go ahead. this now may be a long wait...
+Eventually we hope this will make not only the local press but probably the National as well.
+All of this keeps me busy as you might imagine, so do not despair if you do not get me on the phone straight away, I'm possibly out watering a tree somewhere!
+(If I'm not sailing!).

 John Williams.